-These conditions usually first appear when a person is in his or her late teens, 20s, or 30s.
+These conditions usually first appear when a person is in their late teens, 20s, or 30s.
 They tend to affect men and women about equally.

 To diagnose a psychotic disorder, doctors will take a medical and psychiatric history and possibly perform a brief physical exam.
 The person may get blood tests and sometimes brain imaging (such as MRI scans) to rule out physical illness or drug use like cocaine or LSD.

-If the doctor finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist.
+If the doctor finds no physical reason for the symptoms, they may refer the person to a psychiatrist or psychologist.
 These mental health professionals will use specially designed interview and assessment tools to decide whether the person has a psychotic disorder.

 Most psychotic disorders are treated with a combination of medications and psychotherapy, which is a type of counseling.